 Reports in Blippit Boards bring together the moments your staff have already captured in the app.
 They are generated directly from existing boards, using the tags, photos, videos, audio and descriptions already added by teachers.

-You don’t need to copy content or build separate folders.
-Reports are simply a natural output of good tagging and evidence capture in Blippit Boards.
+Helpful are a natural result of good tagging in Blippit Boards.

-As well as the methods outline below, teachers can click on any chart segment filtered by stage or year group to see and then report on the boards displayed automatically.
+Teachers can also click on any chart segment filtered by stage or year group to see and then report on the boards displayed automatically.

 Schools typically create reports for:

-Reports help you see related moments together in one place, without printing, emailing or chasing files.
+Reports help you see related moments together in one place, without printing, emailing or chasing.

 A report automatically pulls through: